Silkeborg IF: 1994 championship

 There were many vital matches in the 1993–94 season, but perhaps the most important game for Silkeborg was the tournament's third round match at home against Brøndby.
 Just before the game, the team's big name Jakob Kjeldberg had been sold to Chelsea, and when Brøndby put themselves ahead 2–0 early in the game, it looked difficult for the home team.
 But Silkeborg totally turned the match upside down and won 4–2 in front of an enthusiastic audience.
 During the rest of autumn, SIF delivered one attractive game after another.
 The team lost only 2 of 18 matches and finished the autumn in 1st place.

 The playoffs were a thrilling affair.
 The superior play in the autumn was followed by a more calculating style.
 Away from home, SIF ran into a few serious defeats, but, in turn, Silkeborg Stadion was a fortress.
 Here, SIF won six out of seven games and conceded only one goal.
 In the second-to-last round, SIF could secure the championship with an away win against the only remaining competitor, Copenhagen.
 Silkeborg fans flocked to the national arena, Parken Stadium, where the match was witnessed by the largest crowd in history of the Danish Superliga, namely 26,679.
-The many visiting SIF fans, however, witnessed SIF scoring the first goal of the match but eventually losing 1–4.
+The many visiting SIF fans, however, witnessed SIF scoring the first goal of the match but eventually losing 4–1.

 The situation before the final round was that SIF should provide a better result than Copenhagen to become champions.
-At home, SIF played Aalborg BK and won 2–0 on two goals by leading scorer Heine Fernandez.
+At home, SIF played AaB and won 2–0, thanks to two goals by leading scorer Heine Fernandez.
 In Odense, OB obtained a lead over Copenhagen in the 2nd half and won 3–2 on a goal in injury time, securing SIF the championship.

 2001 cup winners and relegation

 In 2001, Silkeborg won the Danish Cup with a 4–1 victory against league rivals AB.
 Behind 0–1 at half-time, the team scored 4 times in the second half of the match by Brian Pedersen, Thomas Poulsen and 2 from Henrik Pedersen.
 Steven Lustü, who later would become a prominent player for Silkeborg, played the entire game for AB.
 The following years' results were not very impressive.
 After the cup victory, the club sold Henrik Pedersen to Bolton Wanderers, Peter Kjær to Beşiktaş and Thomas Røll to Copenhagen.
 At the same time, Morten Bruun, the player with most caps to his name in the club history, retired.
 In 2003, the team was relegated to the 1st Division, but returned to the Superliga the following year.
-For two seasons in a row, the team finished eighth in the league with 12 teams, but in 2007 the team was again relegated.
+For two consecutive seasons, the team finished eighth in the league with 12 teams, but in 2007 the team was again relegated.
 When former player Troels Bech returned to the club as head coach in 2009, however, he transformed the team and helped the club to promotion.
-Silkeborg finished fifth in the league in 2011, the best result in 15 years.
+Silkeborg finished fifth in the league in 2011, their best result in 15 years.